Humane Rescue Alliance

 Coat Drive for One Warm Coat

 Help the CSC make this coming winter both warmer and safer for area residents.
 Adult and children’s coats are being collected at various locations during the drive.
-We will also be collecting donations at upcoming events.
+We will also be collecting donations at the October 24th Discovery Studio & October 28th Capital Chapter/Potomac MPI event.

 San Francisco Travel, 1400 16 Street, NW, Suite 130, Washington, DC 20036